CUSTIS-public/CUSTIS.NetCore.EF.MigrationGenerationExtensions/README.md

     //...

     // Add SqlObject directly
-    const string Sql = "create or replace view migr_ext_tests.v_view_10 as select * from migr_ext_tests.my_table;";
+    // Order is used to define the order in which objects are created / updated in DB const string Sql = "create or replace view migr_ext_tests.v_view_10 as select * from migr_ext_tests.my_table;";
     modelBuilder.AddSqlObjects(new SqlObject(Name: "v_view_10", SqlCode: Sql) { Order = 10 });

     // Add all embedded resources, placed in assembly's "Sql" folder
     // Only *.sql resources are added
+    // There is no way to define order for embedded objects
-    modelBuilder.AddSqlObjects(assembly: typeof(Class1).Assembly, folder: "Sql");
+    // Use resources' names if you need to sort objects modelBuilder.AddSqlObjects(assembly: typeof(Class1).Assembly, folder: "Sql");
 }
 ```

 # Known limitations
 - Doesn't drop deleted objects (generates non compilable code, so the developer should write drop-code himself).
+- Only C# is supported
+- Only Postgres SQL is supported, but any other DB can be easily added (use [`CUSTIS.NetCore.EF.MigrationGenerationExtensions.PostgreSQL`](src/CUSTIS.NetCore.EF.MigrationGenerationExtensions.PostgreSQL) as an example)

 # Testing
 1. Open TestDataAccessLayer folder in terminal